bridgetownrb/inclusive/README.md

 end
 ```

 The import syntax is an array because you can import multiple packages.
 The imported packages will "compose" together, meaning the methods from the various package modules will all be available simultaneously.
+(Under the hood, a new anonymous module is created with mixins of the modules you are importing as the packages.)

 In addition to creating instance methods using the `packages` class helper, you can use the `packages` method inline: